Find Affordable College Courses

 Check out the Fine Arts master's degree programs at these schools if you want to attend one of the most popular in Texas.

 Our 2023 rankings named University of North Texas the most popular school in Texas for fine and studio arts students working on their master’s degree.
-UNT is a fairly large public school located in the midsize city of Denton.
+UNT is a very large public school located in the medium-sized city of Denton.

 About 59% of the students majoring in Fine Arts at the school are women while 41% are male.